-The free version of Diarly stores the notes in plain text.
-That means that, if you open database file stored on your hard drive, you would be able to read the notes.
-This is not a problem if you are using a personal computer, or if you don't mind other people potentially reading your notes.
+The free version of Diarly stores the entries and notes in plain text.
+That means that, if you open database file stored on your hard drive, you would be able to read the entries and notes.
+This is not a problem if you are using a personal computer, or if you don't mind other people potentially reading your entries and notes.
 But if you do want to keep them private against anyone who has access to your devices, you can use encryption.

-When you first enable encryption, you will be asked for a password which will be used to encode all your notes and save them on your local hard drive.
-This means that even someone who has access to your unlocked device (e.g. family members) will not be able to read your notes.
-Thereafter, it will only be possible to read the content of your notes with this password.
+When you first enable encryption, you will be asked for a password which will be used to encode all your entries and notes and save them on your local hard drive.
+This means that even someone who has access to your unlocked device (e.g. family members) will not be able to read your entries and notes.
+Thereafter, it will only be possible to read the content of your entries and notes with this password.
 If you lose your password, you will lose access to the encrypted entries and notes.
 Diarly uses RN Cryptor open-source library and follows it's V3 best practice recommendation.

 Please note: files are not encrypted, only note text is encrypted.
 If you think that would be a good feature to add, please let us know!

 Enabling Touch ID / Face ID

 If you don’t want to type your password each time, you can enable Touch ID and / or Face ID.
 This option is available only on devices which support this (currently newer iPhones, iPads and MacBooks).

 Keep in mind — when you enable Touch ID, Diarly will store your password in Keychain on a given device.
 If other users on that device have their Touch ID added as well, they will also be able to unlock Diarly.

 Locking the entries on Mac